• Skip to main content

 Last Updated on March 10, 2019 by Swagatam 11 Comments

-In this article we learn a simple circuit idea which can be applied in order to convert existing car park lights into advanced, smart DRL system.
+In this article I have explained a simple circuit idea which can be applied in order to convert existing car park lights into advanced, smart DRL system.
 The idea was requested by Mr. Chris.

 Technical Specifications